 Jenny is on a mission to make healthy eating accessible to everyone.
 She believes that food is the glue that binds people together and loves nothing more than sharing a delicious meal with family and friends.
 Jenny’s background as a health reporter and a digital journalist has provided her with a strong journalistic ethic, and maintaining Healthy Food Guide’s reputation as a legitimate, trustworthy source of evidence-based nutrition advice is at the core of her work on the publication.
 Jenny is mother to a teenage Instagram star, partner to a juice maven and the harried owner of two badly behaved dogs.

 Niki Bezzant is a writer, speaker, editor and commentator.
-She’s the founding editor (now editor-at-large) of Healthy Food Guide magazine, a columnist for the Herald on Sunday and a frequent contributor to broadcast media.
+She’s the founding editor of Healthy Food Guide magazine, a columnist for the Herald on Sunday and a frequent contributor to broadcast media.
 Niki has been involved in the food media for nearly 20 years.
 She is currently president of Food Writers New Zealand and a proud ambassador for the Garden to Table programme which helps kids learn how to grow, cook and share food.
 She is a member of the Council of Directors for the True Health Initiative, a global coalition of health professionals dedicated to sharing a science-based message of what we know for sure about lifestyle and health.
 Niki is on the Board of the NZ Nutrition Foundation.

 Rose is a registered nutritionist with a BSc and an MSc (Hons) in Human Nutrition.
-Prior to retraining she had a successful career in marketing ‘fast-moving consumer goods’ – that’s ‘grocery products’ to the rest of us – before making the change to nutrition.
+Prior to retraining, she had a successful career in marketing ‘fast-moving consumer goods’ – that’s ‘grocery products’ to the rest of us – before making the change to nutrition.
 Rose has since worked in a private nutrition clinic, lectured at Massey University, and undertaken project work for the New Zealand Nutrition Foundation.

-Katrina Pace, MSc, New Zealand Registered Dietitian
+Katrina Pace, New Zealand Registered Dietitian, MSc

-Katrina has over 25 years-experience as a dietitian, both in the United Kingdom and New Zealand.
+Katrina has over 25 years’ experience as a dietitian, both in the United Kingdom and New Zealand.
 Before joining the Healthy Food Guide team she worked for both Auckland and Waitemata District Health Boards.
-Drawing on her experience working alongside the gastroenterologists, Katrina is the HFG resident gut bacteria nerd and digestion expert including advice on low FODMAPs and coeliac disease.
+Drawing on her experience working alongside the gastroenterologists, Katrina is the HFG resident gut bacteria nerd and digestion expert including advice on FODMAPs and coeliac disease.
 When not writing features and the shopping section for HFG, Katrina works with wellness businesses.